DAILY DISCIPLINE #72

-Day 2 -For us to listen to advise from a mom or dad or from others in authority over us is not always wanted but in time, if headed, what will result?
+Day 2 -For us to listen to advice from a mom, dad, or from others in authority over us is not always wanted, but in time if headed, what will result?

 Day 3 -To read Proverbs 1:10- 14 might sound like a New York City gang member getting a new recruit and offering his sales pitch.
 The same tactics were used in Solomon's time.